NOTE:

 Basking Ridge, New Jersey

 Tucked in just off a major interstate in the northern end of a sleepy town, buildings as tall as 48 feet are hidden among lakes, a river, a swamp marsh, a forest, and yes built right into a residential area.
 Nicknamed “295” by many as the facility’s address was 295 North Maple Avenue, AT&T has been known for this type of rural campus in Middletown, Bedminster, Homdel, Piscataway and other New Jersey locations so they became pretty good at it.
-AT&T even won a number of awards for their sprawling and creative designs to blend their work into the environment.
-So we take a look back at how AT&T built a campus with office space the size of single tower at the World Trade Center building while attempting to hide it right in front of our noses.
+AT&T even won several awards for its sprawling and creative designs that blended their work with the environment.
+So we take a look back at how AT&T built a campus with office space the size of the single tower at the World Trade Center building while attempting to hide it right in front of our noses.

 In 1970, AT&T commenced a major project to bring AT&T’s new General Departments to Basking Ridge, New Jersey.
-What would develop into a two phase construction effort, the project would bring the largest corporate presence ever in Bernards Township’s history.
-The first phase would bring 1,200 employees to the quiet New York City suburb along with everything that came with such a transformation.
-50 years later, the Mr. Local History Project takes a look back at what may residents have called one of the largest transformation that is still debated today.
+What would develop into a two-phase construction effort, the project would bring the largest corporate presence ever in Bernards Township’s history.
+The first phase would bring 1,200 employees to the quiet New York City suburb and everything that came with such a transformation.
+Fifty years later, the Mr. Local History Project looks back at what many residents have called one of the largest transformations that is still debated today.

-For AT&T, the goal was to complete initial construction of the facility by mid-1975 and relocate 1,200 employees to the new facility.
+For AT&T, the goal was to complete the initial construction of the facility by mid-1975 and relocate 1,200 employees to the new facility.
 True to their schedules, employees started moving into the facility in November 1975.
-Interestingly, AT&T reported that almost 99% of the employees were already New Jersey residents so relocation to Bernards Township would actually reduce their commuting time to New York City.
-As a reference, homes in nearby Murray Hill were averaging $60,000 near the Bell Labs facility.
-It was reported that homes were just $30.000 on average just five years before Bell had arrived and taxes had risen from $800 average to over $1,200 on average.
-So there was optimism for the real estate market that homes would increase in value around Bernards Township as well.
+Interestingly, AT&T reported that almost 99% of the employees were New Jersey residents, so relocation to Bernards Township would reduce their commute time to New York City.
+As a reference, homes in Murray Hill, averaging $60,000, were located near the Bell Labs facility.
+It was reported that homes were just $30.000 on average just five years before Bell arrived, and taxes had risen from $800 to over $1,200 on average.
+So there was optimism for the real estate market that homes would also increase in value around Bernards Township.

-On May 26, 1970 the secret was out and AT&T announced that it was considering a location in Bernards Township for a new office complex.
-Then on June 15, 1970 it was promoted in local newspapers that the AT&T office plans were un-apposed and moving forward.
-The area was chosen for its close proximity to AT&T’s other key offices in Piscataway and Murray Hill.
+On May 26, 1970, the secret was out, and AT&T announced that it was considering a location in Bernards Township for a new office complex.
+Then, on June 15, 1970, local newspapers promoted the news that the AT&T office plans were unopposed and moving forward.
+The area was chosen for its proximity to AT&T’s other key offices in Piscataway and Murray Hill.

-Starting in 1970, AT&T started acquiring real estate, making sure that the proposal could actually happen.
-The firs boundaries of the site in Bernards Township is bounded on the south by Madisonville Road, on the east by Osborn Pond, on the west by North Maple Avenue and Interstate 287 and on the north by a swamp and the Passaic River.
+Starting in 1970, AT&T started acquiring real estate, ensuring the proposal could happen.
+The first boundaries of the site in Bernards Township are bounded on the south by Madisonville Road, on the east by Osborn Pond, on the west by North Maple Avenue and Interstate 287, and on the north by a swamp and the Passaic River.
 As of 1971, AT&T would acquire tracts of land totaling 150 acres in Basking Ridge, New Jersey.
-The 2.7 million square foot complex, situated just south of Interstate 287, would include 1.35 million square feet of office space once completed.
-In conformance to local zoning requirements, the structures and buildings only occupied 10% of the 150 acres, complying well with in the zoning ordinances.
-A new lake was was even created covering about 7 acres northwest of the building to serve as a settlement basin for water runoff and flood control.
+Once completed, the 2.7 million square foot complex, situated just south of Interstate 287, would include 1.35 million square feet of office space.
+In conformance with local zoning requirements, the structures and buildings only occupied 10% of the 150 acres, complying well with the zoning ordinances.
+A new lake was even created, covering about 7 acres northwest of the building to serve as a settlement basin for water runoff and flood control.

-AT&T was very busy over the summer of 1970 as they commenced their buying spree, negotiating with local residents to acquire the needed property for the project.
-On October 27, 1970 it was reported that AT&T had finished acquiring its initial 144 acre site in Bernards Township at a cost of $1.6 million, or about $11,100 per acre.
+AT&T was very busy over the summer of 1970 as they commenced their buying spree, negotiating with residents to acquire the needed property for the project.
+On October 27, 1970, it was reported that AT&T had finished acquiring its initial 144-acre site in Bernards Township for $1.6 million, or about $11,100 per acre.
 The documents were filed with the offices of the Somerset County Clerks office on October 26, 1970.
 The area was within a newly created office/laboratory zone sanctioned by the Basking Ridge Planning and Zoning boards.

 Once the land acquisitions were completed, AT&T would prepare schematic drawings of the first designs for the AT&T board.

-- There were 5 key acquisitions that contained the initial 144 acres needed to proceed with the AT&T plan:
+- 5 key acquisitions contained the initial 144 acres needed to proceed with the AT&T plan:

 - $757,980 – 79 acres – Dr. Vera Dettweller Easling 295 N. Maple Avenue